mbcovid19updates/mbcovid19updates.github.io/README.md

 - See the [State of Emergency and Current Public Health Orders](https://www.manitoba.ca/covid19/prs/orders/index.html#self-isolation) page for more information and exemptions to self-isolation.

 This is a summary of the current public health orders.
 You can also view the [official news release](https://news.gov.mb.ca/news/index.html?item=51998&posted=2021-08-03) on the Manitoba website.
-For those of you interested in seeing the full legal document that includes all of the orders and the complex details, you can view the [Public Health Orders](https://manitoba.ca/asset_library/en/proactive/20212022/orders-soe-08052021.pdf) (PDF) here.
+For those of you interested in seeing the full legal document that includes all of the orders and the complex details, you can view the [Public Health Orders](https://manitoba.ca/asset_library/en/proactive/20212022/orders-soe-08272021.pdf) (PDF) here.

+↑ <a href="#top" class="backtotop">Back to the top of the page</a>

+<a name="masks"></a>
+## Mask Mandate

+_Last updated: August 30, 2021_

+A person who enters or remains in an indoor public place must wear a mask in a manner that covers their mouth, nose and chin without gapping.
+An indoor public space includes:

+- any part of a retail store where the public has access;
+- any part of the common areas of a residential building;
+- a health care facility;
+- an educational institution or facility;
+- an elevator;
+- a motor vehicle used for public transportation, including a bus, taxi, limousine or other vehicle for hire; and
+- a bus shelter, pedestrian tunnel or enclosed pedestrian walkway.

+The operator of an indoor public place must ensure that every person who is not wearing a mask while in the indoor public place is given a reminder to do so as soon as possible following entry.

+Masks are not required if people are seated at least two metres from others, or if there is a non-permeable physical barrier, such as a plexiglass barrier.
+However, people need to wear a mask at all times while moving to or from their seated position within the indoor public place.

+In addition, employees, contractors or operators of an indoor public place do not need to wear a mask while they are in an area where members of the public do not normally have access, or if they are behind a non-permeable physical barrier, including a plexiglass barrier.

+People can temporarily remove their mask while in an indoor public place:

+- to receive a service that requires the removal of their mask,
+- to consume food or drink;
+- to deal with an emergency or medical purpose, or
+- to establish their identity.

+People who do not have to wear masks include:

+- a child who is under five years of age;
+- a person with a medical condition that is unrelated to COVID-19, including breathing or cognitive difficulties or a disability, which prevents them from safely wearing a mask;
+- a person who is swimming or engaged in other athletic activities; and
+- a person who is unable to put on or remove a mask without the assistance of another person.

+#### What is considered an indoor public space?

+An indoor public space includes:

+- any part of a retail store where the public has access;
+- any part of the common areas of a residential building;
+- a health care facility;
+- an educational institution or facility;
+- an elevator;
+- a motor vehicle used for public transportation, including a bus, taxi , limousine or other vehicle for hire; and
+- a bus shelter, pedestrian tunnel or enclosed pedestrian walkway.

+This order does not apply to a child care centre or a child care home.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>